awslabs/dgl-lifesci/examples/reaction_prediction/rexgen_direct/README.md

 python find_reaction_center_train.py --train-path X --val-path Y
 ```

-where `X`, `Y` are paths to the new training/validation as described above.
+where `X`, `Y` are paths to the new training/validation dataset as described above.

 For evaluation,